manuelvicnt/MathCoroutinesFlow/README.md

 ## Launching coroutines

 There are two clearly-defined ways to create coroutines:

-- Launch: This is "fire and forget" kind of Coroutine.
+- Launch: This is "fire and forget" kind of coroutine.
 It doesn't return any value.
 E.g. a coroutine that logs something to console.
+We use this in [`ColdFibonacciProducer.kt`](https://github.com/manuelvicnt/MathCoroutinesFlow/blob/master/app/src/main/java/com/manuelvicnt/coroutinesflow/fibonacci/impl/ColdFibonacciProducer.kt) to start our Fibonacci computation, here we don't need to return a value since we're sending the numbers to the `Channel`.

 - Async: creates a Coroutine that returns a value.
 E.g. a coroutine that returns the response of a network request.
+We use it in [`UserRepository.kt`](https://github.com/manuelvicnt/MathCoroutinesFlow/blob/master/app/src/main/java/com/manuelvicnt/coroutinesflow/user/impl/UserRepository.kt) where we create a coroutine to obtain the user information.
+Why we create a coroutine?
+Retrieving that information can be expensive and we might want to do it on a background thread.

 ## Learnings